monsoonmaelstrom/book2/book2.md

 “I can try, if you want?”
 I say.

-“Be my guest,” he tells me sounding resigned.
+“Be my guest,” he tells me, sounding resigned.

 “How much longer are we staying here?”
 I ask Liam.